As a pet owner, hearing the word “tumor” come out your vet’s mouth is a nightmare.

 Other research also shows that CBD can help reduce the pain associated with some types of malignant tumors.

 In fact, pain-relief is a very well-documented effect of CBD:

 It does so by helping reduce inflammation as well as temporarily blocking pain signals sent to the brain.

 Research also suggests that CBD can help pets deal with other symptoms/side effects of malignant tumors and their treatment (like chemotherapy).

-CBD Can Slow Tumor Growth and Spread
+CBD Can Slow Tumor Growth and Reduce Spreading

 There is a solid body of research that shows CBD (and other components of cannabis and hemp) can help slow tumor growth and metastasis.

 One of the main ways in which CBD does this is by impeding angiogenesis in tumors.

 Angiogenesis is the process of forming new blood vessels.